-Type of Study Steady State Stability Summer Mid-day Peak Summer Evening Peak Nighttime Minimum Mid-day Minimum Notes Voc Yes Yes Yes Transmission Needs Assessments Х Yes 163 163 163 Transmission Needs Assessments Х Х Yes Yes Yes Yes Transmission Needs Assessments Transmission Solutions Studies X X X Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
+Type of Study Steady State Stability Summer Mid-day Peak Winter Evening Peak Summer Evening Peak Nighttime Minimum Mid-day Minimum Notes Transmission Needs Assessments Х Yes Yes Yes Yes Yes 7 Х Yes Yes Yes Yes Yes 7 Transmission Solutions Studies Х Yes Yes Yes Yes Yes 7 Х Yes Yes Yes Yes Yes 7 Competitive Transmission RFPs Х Yes Yes Yes Yes Yes 7 Х Yes Yes Yes Yes Yes 7

-Table 2-3 Typical Load Levels Tested in Other Planning Studies
+Typical Load Levels Tested in Other Planning Studies

-Type of Study Steady State Stability Summer Evening Peak Intermediate Light Nighttime Minimum Notes PPA Study of Transmission Project Х Х Yes Yes 1 No No Yes 2 No System Impact Study Х Х Yes Yes Yes No 3 Yes 2 No Area Review Analyses Х Х Yes Yes No No No Yes No No BPS Testing Analyses Х Х Yes Yes No No No Yes No No Transfer Limit Studies Х Х Yes Yes 4 No No Yes No No Interregional Studies Х Х Yes No No No FCM New Resource Qualification Overlapping Impact Analyses Х Yes No No No 5 FCM New Resource Qualification Network Resource Interconnection Standard Analyses Х Yes No No No 5 FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals Х Yes No No No 5,6 FCM Delist Analyses Х Yes No No No 5 Transmission Security Analyses Х Yes No No No 5 Non-Commercial Capacity Deferral Notifications Х Yes No No No 5
+Type of Study Steady State Stability Summer Evening Peak Winter Evening Peak Intermediate Light Nighttime Minimum Notes PPA Study of Transmission Project Х х Yes Yes No No 1 No No Yes 2 No System Impact Study Х х Yes Yes No No Yes No 3 Yes 2 No Area Review Analyses Х х Yes Yes No No No No No Yes No No BPS Testing Analyses Х х Yes Yes No No No No No Yes No No Transfer Limit Studies Х Х Yes Yes No No 4 No No Yes No No Interregional Studies Х х Yes No No No No FCM New Resource Qualification Overlapping Impact Analyses х Yes No No No No 5 FCM New Resource Qualification Network Resource Interconnection Standard Analyses х Yes No No No No 5 FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals х Yes No No No No 5,6 FCM Delist Analyses Х Yes No No No No 5 Transmission Security Analyses Х Yes No No No No 5 Non-Commercial Capacity Deferral Notifications Х Yes No No No No 5

-- (1) It may be appropriate to explicitly analyze Intermediate Load levels to assess the consequences of generator and transmission maintenance. - (2) Testing at a Nighttime Minimum Load level is done for projects that add a significant amount of charging current to the system, or where there is significant generation or other facilities such as conventional HVDC that do not provide voltage regulation. - (3) Testing at Light Load is done when generation may be limited due to Light Load export limits.
+(1) It may be appropriate to explicitly analyze Intermediate Load levels to assess the consequences of generator and transmission maintenance.

-- (4) Critical outages and limiting facilities may sometimes change at load levels other than peak, thereby occasionally requiring transfer limit analysis at Intermediate Load levels. - (5) These studies are described in PP10. - (6) Sensitivity analyses at load levels lower than peak are considered when such lower load levels might result in high voltage conditions, system instability or other unreliable conditions per PP10.
+- (2) Testing at a Nighttime Minimum Load level is done for projects that add a significant amount of charging current to the system, or where there is significant generation or other facilities such as conventional HVDC that do not provide voltage regulation. - (3) Testing at Light Load is done when generation may be limited due to Light Load export limits. - (4) Critical outages and limiting facilities may sometimes change at load levels other than peak, thereby occasionally requiring transfer limit analysis at Intermediate Load levels. - (5) These studies are described in PP10. - (6) Sensitivity analyses at load levels lower than peak are considered when such lower load levels might result in high voltage conditions, system instability or other unreliable conditions per PP10. - (7) Winter Evening Peak Load testing will not be required in Needs Assessments, Solutions Studies, or competitive RFPs in study areas where the winter peak is low enough that summer peak is expected to be most limiting.